Fraud Blocker

 Home / Arizona Domestic Violence Defense Lawyer

 Domestic violence cases can result from numerous circumstances involving relatives, spouses, and significant others.
-There are many situations where even non-violent disagreements and disputes can result in a charge.
+There are many situations where even non-violent disagreements and disputes can result in a charge, and that’s where an Arizona domestic violence defense lawyer can step in.

 Domestic violence is often misunderstood.
-Most often, it is a tag or designation that gets attached to the accusation of another crime such as disorderly conduct, assault, or criminal damage, when the alleged victim has a “domestic” relationship with the accused.
-Ultimately, a charge is really more about the relationship between the defendant and named victim than the underlying crime.
+Most often, it is a tag or designation that gets attached to the accusation of another crime, such as disorderly conduct, assault, or criminal damage, when the alleged victim has a “domestic” relationship with the accused.
+Ultimately, a charge is more about the relationship between the defendant and the named victim than the underlying crime.

 Domestic violence (often abbreviated as “DV”) is defined by ARS 13-3601 as abuse directed at a child or performed by one family member or household member against another.
 A spouse, significant other, relative, co-parent, or former significant other are all examples of a household member.
 Offenses include battery, assault, disorderly behavior, criminal trespassing, and homicide.